shoushou1106/FrostyFlammenwerferPlugin/README.md

 ## What it is

 Flammenwerfer Plugin is a drop-in replacement for `FsLocalizationPlugin` (by GalaxyMan2015 and Mophead, with my thanks and respect).
-But it allows you to mod with almost any character.
+But it allows you to mod with almost any language.
 It reads and writes the same project and mod format, completely safe to upgrade.

 ## Features